 Description: This course is the first part in a two-part course series discussing the structural (e.g., anatomy) and functional (e.g., physiology) components of the human body.
-This first part facilitates learning of structures and functions of cells, organs, and systems related to integumentary, musculoskeletal, neural, and sensory processes.
-This course also provides bases of medical terminology.
-Laboratories involve anatomical models, dissections of animal models, and physiological experiments.
+This first part course will facilitate learning of basic medical and anatomical terminology.
+We will cover structures and functions of cells and organs related to integumentary, musculoskeletal, nervous, and sensory systems.
 Three hours of lecture, three hours of laboratory per week.
 Offered Fall semester, annually.